abhirathod95/travel-blog/src/blog/travel/2018-10-10/London.md

 #### **Oxford**
 ![test](../../../images/UK/London/London_6.jpg)

 Oxford is known as the city of dreaming spires where all the architecture seems to have you always looking up at the spires trying to reach the sky.
+There are several important Harry Potter filming sites in Oxford such as the Great Hall and the infirmary.

 &nbsp;